AnwarNaseem/Breast_Cancer_Type_Prediction-Naseem/README.md

-To create a Docker image containing everything needed to run the application: the application code, libraries, tools, dependencies, and other files and to use the image to run the application in containers.
+To create a Docker image containing everything needed to run the application: the application code, libraries, tools, dependencies, and other files, and to use the image to run the application in containers.

 ## Context:

-For this case study we are going to work with the following dataset: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)
+For this case study we are going to work with the following dataset:

+https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)